 Seb Falk is a historian, teacher, broadcaster and historical consultant.
 In 2016 he was named a BBC/AHRC New Generation Thinker.

 His first book, The Light Ages (2020), is a wide-ranging history of medieval science, told through the life of an extraordinary monk, John of Westwyk.
-The Light Ages follows the twists and turns of John's life as a yeoman and novice, scholar and exile, crusader and astronomer.
-At each stage we learn what he learned, seeing that the Middle Ages were far more advanced than is often assumed.
+At each stage of John's adventurous life as a novice and exile, crusader and inventor, we learn what he learned, seeing that the Middle Ages were far more advanced than is often assumed.

 He specialises in the history of astronomy, navigation and mathematics - theories and technologies - from their ancient origins to modern developments.